Choose your learning experience!

 State Policy Technical Assistance

-By providing technical assistance to states, ZERO TO THREE staff support states in establishing coordinated, comprehensive services and policies focused on infants and toddlers or ensuring their inclusion in broader system-building efforts.
-Technical assistance is focused on meeting a state’s immediate needs in a timely way.
+Through technical assistance to states, ZERO TO THREE staff support states in establishing coordinated, comprehensive services and policies focused on infants and toddlers or ensuring their inclusion in broader system-building efforts.

 In this resource